ivov/nodemaker/README.md

 The three TypeScript files contain `// TODO:` lines, for the developer to add in custom logic.

 `package.json` is the one at `/packages/nodes-base/package.json`.
-Items are inserted at the right spot in alphabetic order.
+The paths for the node and credentials are inserted at the right spot in alphabetic order.
 The pre-insertion `package.json` is retrieved at runtime from the official repo.

 Regenerating files overwrites same-name files.
 You can clean up the `/output` dir with `npm run empty`.